thecodeteam/viprcommand/README.md

 1. Copy downloaded package to any location
 2. Windows only: Open cmd prompt
 3. Navigate to ViPR command downloaded folder
+4. Type `python setup.py install` to install dependent modules.
-4. Navigate to "config" folder and enter your ViPR host in cli_config.ini.
+5. Navigate to "config" folder and enter your ViPR host in cli_config.ini.
-5. Navigate to "bin" folder
+6. Navigate to "bin" folder
-6. Type `python ViPRCommand.py` and press ENTER.
+7. Type `python ViPRCommand.py` and press ENTER.
 The log in prompt appears:
         login as:
         Type ViPR username and press ENTER.
 A password prompt appears:
         Password: